NateMccomb/TeslaCamViewerII/README.md

 * Custom layout so you can choose the look you like.
 * Custom folder selection for quick access to archived TeslaCam video files.
 * Checks for software updates posted to GitHub automatically.
-* Quick pre-view of single video files while hovering
+* Quick preview of single video files while hovering
 * Adjustable playback speed for quick analysis of triggered Sentry Mode/Manual TeslaCam Events
 * Keyboard shortcuts for all controls.
 (See popup when hovering over objects)
 * Auto saved Layout and Custom folder location.